 Last Internship: Dr. Golda Johnson, MD clinic

-Special Skills: Digital photography, drawing, writing and organizational skills
+Special Skills: Digital photography, drawing, writing, organizational skills, Urdu

 What kind of opportunity are you seeking this summer?